 The first challenge is the constantly increasing competition for top performers.
-Due to rapidly increasing globalization, competition of the best talent is not just local.
-A finnish data-analyst from Helsinki receives job offers from Silicon Valley to Barcelona.
-The world has gotten smaller, workforce is mobile and companies are competing for the best talent harder than ever before.
+Due to rapidly increasing globalization, the competition for the best talent is not just local.
+A Finnish data-analyst from Helsinki receives job offers from Silicon Valley to Barcelona.
+The world has gotten smaller, the workforce is mobile and companies are competing for the best talent harder than ever before.
 Salary is undoubtedly one factor in attracting the best talent.
 However, the clearly differentiating factor between companies is their ability to provide the expert with an environment where they believe they can best actualize their own interests and talents and grow limitlessly.

 The second challenge concerns the nature of future work: in a rapidly changing market environment, companies with rigid hierarchical structures are unable to react rapidly enough to emerging weak signals and incipient changes.
-When highly competent customer servants, experts and specialists in various fields are required to seek affirmation from an authority for every decision, this not only slows down the organizational processes and diminishes customer satisfaction, but stifles innovation and employee motivation.
+When highly competent customer servants, experts, and specialists in various fields are required to seek affirmation from an authority for every decision, this not only slows down the organizational processes and diminishes customer satisfaction, but stifles innovation and employee motivation.

 As we want to strengthen employee engagement and self-directedness as well as organizational agility, we need to rethink organizational structures and leadership.

 This is why we believe a company culture centered around strengthening employee self-directedness is a significant competitive advantage especially in dynamic knowledge-work and customer service industries.
 Furthermore, with the growing effects of digitalization and automation on working life, this means aspects of most industries in the near future.
-Companies that revolve around supporting employee self-directedness are based on low or virtually non-existent hierarchy, high autonomy of employees, informational transparency and a high trust in employees’ ability to make decisions without a need for heavy control and approval systems.
+Companies that revolve around supporting employee self-directedness are based on low or virtually non-existent hierarchy, high autonomy of employees, informational transparency, and a high trust in employees’ ability to make decisions without a need for heavy control and approval systems.

-One central cultural barrier for the revolution of self-organizing companies is status hierarchy that is often buried deep in organizational culture.
+One central cultural barrier for the revolution of self-organizing companies is the status hierarchy that is often buried deep in organizational culture.
 When the void between executives and employees is deep, there is no ground on which self-direction to emerge.
-The very fundamentals of self-directed action requires the ability to make independent decisions and the ability to voice differing opinions to anyone in any function of the organization.
+The very fundamentals of self-directed action require the ability to make independent decisions and the ability to voice differing opinions to anyone in any function of the organization.

 We call this Finnish Minimalist Leadership.